acaiafa/chef-cgroups/README.md

 default['cgroups']['admin-gid'] = "root"
 default['cgroups']['users'] = [ "root" ]

-#the process controlled by cgroups
-default['cgroups']['command'] = "/opt/myprogram/bin/mycommand"
+the process controlled by cgroups default['cgroups']['command'] = "/opt/myprogram/bin/mycommand"

-#put a name of service if you want rester a specific service after the configuration
-default['cgroups']['service'] = "VRTSralus.init"
+put a name of service if you want restart a specific service after the configuration default['cgroups']['service'] = "VRTSralus.init"